-In most provinces, a license must be obtained from the applicable provincial ministry of health in order to operate LTC centres and retirement living communities.
-In general, the issuance of new licenses for LTC beds is infrequent because of the funding implications for the provincial governments, while the issuance of licenses for retirement centres is less restrictive as the funding for these services is generally private-pay.
+In most provinces, a license must be obtained from the applicable provincial ministry in order to operate LTC centres and retirement living communities.
+In Ontario, license terms for LTC centres are issued for a fixed term of not more than 30 years, after which the license may or may not be renewed.
+License terms for Class B and C centres in Ontario are set to expire in June 2025, unless they are redeveloped to the government's new design standards, as discussed further below under "- Ontario LTC Redevelopment and Expansion".
+In general, the issuance of new licenses for LTC beds is infrequent because of the funding implications for the provincial governments, while the issuance of licenses for retirement communities is less restrictive as the funding for these services is generally private-pay.
 In addition to, or in some provinces in place of, the license procedure, LTC operators in Alberta, Manitoba, Ontario and Saskatchewan are required to sign service contracts that incorporate service expectations with the applicable provincial health authority.
+A failure of the Company's operating licences or contracts to be renewed or conditionally renewed may have a material adverse impact on the business, results of operations and financial condition of the Company.